FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/blockstorage_volume_v2.md

 The following arguments are supported:

-* `region` - (Optional) The region in which to create the volume.
+* `region` - (Optional, String, ForceNew) The region in which to create the volume.
   If omitted, the `region` argument of the provider is used.
   Changing this creates a new volume.

-* `size` - (Required) The size of the volume to create (in gigabytes).
+* `size` - (Required, Int) The size of the volume to create (in gigabytes).

-* `availability_zone` - (Optional) The availability zone for the volume.
+* `availability_zone` - (Optional, String, ForceNew) The availability zone for the volume.
   Changing this creates a new volume.

-* `consistency_group_id` - (Optional) The consistency group to place the volume in.
+* `consistency_group_id` - (Optional, String, ForceNew) The consistency group to place the volume in.
+  Changing this creates a new volume.

-* `description` - (Optional) A description of the volume.
+* `description` - (Optional, String) A description of the volume.
   Changing this updates the volume's description.

-* `image_id` - (Optional) The image ID from which to create the volume.
+* `image_id` - (Optional, String, ForceNew) The image ID from which to create the volume.
   Changing this creates a new volume.

-* `metadata` - (Optional) Metadata key/value pairs to associate with the volume.
+* `metadata` - (Optional, Map) Metadata key/value pairs to associate with the volume.
   Changing this updates the existing volume metadata.

   The EVS encryption capability with KMS key can be set with the following parameters:
     + `__system__encrypted` - The default value is set to '0', which means
       the volume is not encrypted, the value '1' indicates volume is encrypted.
     + `__system__cmkid` - (Optional) The ID of the kms key.

-* `name` - (Optional) A unique name for the volume.
+* `name` - (Optional, String) A unique name for the volume.
 Changing this updates the volume's name.

-* `snapshot_id` - (Optional) The snapshot ID from which to create the volume.
+* `snapshot_id` - (Optional, String, ForceNew) The snapshot ID from which to create the volume.
   Changing this creates a new volume.

-* `source_replica` - (Optional) The volume ID to replicate with.
+* `source_replica` - (Optional, String, ForceNew) The volume ID to replicate with.

-* `source_vol_id` - (Optional) The volume ID from which to create the volume.
   Changing this creates a new volume.

-* `volume_type` - (Optional) The type of volume to create.
+* `source_vol_id` - (Optional, String, ForceNew) The volume ID from which to create the volume.
   Changing this creates a new volume.

+* `volume_type` - (Optional, String, ForceNew) The type of volume to create.
+  Changing this creates a new volume.

-* `cascade` - (Optional, Default:false) Specifies to delete all snapshots associated with the EVS disk.
+* `cascade` - (Optional, Bool) Specifies to delete all snapshots associated with the EVS disk, Defaults to false.

-* `multiattach` - (Optional) Specifies whether the EVS disk is shareable.
+* `multiattach` - (Optional, Bool) Specifies whether the EVS disk is shareable.

-* `tags` - (Optional) The key/value pairs to associate with the volume.
+* `tags` - (Optional, Map) The key/value pairs to associate with the volume.

-## Attributes Reference
+## Attribute Reference

-The following attributes are exported:
+In addition to all arguments above, the following attributes are exported:

-* `region` - See Argument Reference above.
-* `size` - See Argument Reference above.
-* `name` - See Argument Reference above.
-* `description` - See Argument Reference above.
-* `availability_zone` - See Argument Reference above.
-* `image_id` - See Argument Reference above.
-* `source_vol_id` - See Argument Reference above.
-* `snapshot_id` - See Argument Reference above.
-* `metadata` - See Argument Reference above.
-* `volume_type` - See Argument Reference above.
-* `multiattach` - See Argument Reference above.
-* `tags` - See Argument Reference above.
+* `id` - Specifies a resource ID in UUID format.

 * `attachment` - If a volume is attached to an instance, this attribute will display the Attachment ID, Instance ID, and the Device as the Instance sees it.

+## Timeouts

+This resource provides the following timeouts configuration options:

+* `create` - Default is 10 minutes.
+* `delete` - Default is 10 minutes.

 ## Import